bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

 **How to capture all network packets sent to a VM?** - Network Watcher and **variable packet capture**

+**Can VM1 use Azure Disk Encryption?** - Yes, as long as "Allow trusted Microsoft services to bypass this firewall" is enabled for your Key Vault

 ### Azure Security Application Controls

 Part of Security Center.
 Also known as **adaptive application controls**